-- The importance of Green Buildings in Philippines is expected to grow for most stakeholders. - 60% of residential occupier respondents in the Philippines said that they would be willing to pay an additional 2% or more to live in a Green Building, which would cover the typical actual estimated additional cost of Green Building construction of 1-2%. - Supply-side stakeholders in the Philippines consider increased client demand, marketability and competitive differentiation/brand recognition as the main motivating factors for Green Building construction. - Residential occupier respondents in the Philippines consider lower utility cost and lower operating cost as the main motivations for living in a Green Building, followed by increased health and wellbeing. - The majority of stakeholders in the Philippines consider the additional perceived cost of Green Building construction as the main barrier for the growth of the market.
+- The importance of Green Buildings in the Philippines is expected to grow for most stakeholders. - 71% of residential occupier respondents in the Philippines indicated that they would be willing to pay 2% to live in a resource and energy efficient Green Building, with 60% willing to pay 3% more.
+This would more than cover the typical actual estimated additional cost of Green Building construction of 1-2%, so if these results can be generalized this would indicate a robust business case for Green Buildings in the Philippines, with very strong demand and growth potential. - Supply-side stakeholders in the Philippines consider increased client demand, marketability and competitive differentiation/brand recognition as the main motivating factors for Green Building construction. - Residential occupier respondents in the Philippines consider lower utility cost and lower operating cost as the main motivations for living in a Green Building, followed by increased health and wellbeing. - The majority of stakeholders in the Philippines consider the additional perceived cost of Green Building construction as the main barrier for the growth of the market.